Vistella (Calcifediol) in Australia: Monthly Vitamin D for Deficiency

 How often do you take Vistella?

-Vistella is taken once monthly as a single 255 microgram capsule.
-For severe vitamin D deficiency (levels below 12 ng/mL), it may be prescribed fortnightly until levels normalise, then monthly for maintenance.
+Vistella is taken once monthly as a single 255 microgram capsule, taken on the same day each month with or without food.
+For severe vitamin D deficiency (serum 25(OH)D below 30 nmol/L), it may be prescribed fortnightly until levels normalise, then monthly for maintenance.
+Monthly dosing improves adherence compared to daily or weekly vitamin D regimens.

 Is Vistella available over the counter in Australia?

 No. Vistella is a Schedule 4 (Prescription Only) medicine in Australia due to calcifediol's higher potency compared to standard vitamin D supplements and the associated risk of hypercalcaemia with incorrect dosing.
+You need a prescription from a doctor.
+Standard cholecalciferol (vitamin D3) supplements remain available over the counter for routine deficiency.

 When should calcifediol be used instead of regular vitamin D?